-Day four brought the students to Simi Valley to witness the Veterans Day ceremony at the Ronald Reagan Presidential Library.
-The students also had the opportunity to explore this museum with all its artifacts, culminating in Air Force One, which is housed there.
-The students concluded their field study tour days by visiting DojoBoom, a trampoline park in Thousand Oaks.
-Here, they received their physical education credit from activities on trampolines, rock climbing walls, rope courses, and other similar equipment.
+Day four brought us to Simi Valley, CA, to witness the Veterans’ Day ceremony at the Reagan Library.
+The students also had an opportunity to explore this museum with all its artifacts, culminating in the impressive Air Force One that is housed there.
+Next was an exciting place for physical education credit—a place called Dojo Boom in Thousand Oaks, CA. This place is full of trampolines, climbing walls and American-Ninja-Warrior type climbing equipment